Anyone feeling unwell or worried they may have coronavirus can now get a test for COVID-19.

 You can choose to take the test:

-- A a test site (if one is locally available to you)
+- At a test site (if one is locally available to you)

 - With a home test kit

-Please note: The service is currently very busy.
-If you cannot get a test now, or the location or time are not convenient, try again in a few hours.
+Please note: If you cannot get a test now, or the location or time are not convenient, try again in a few hours.

 If no tests are available online, please do not call the helpline to get a test.
 No extra tests are available through the helpline.